Rajpratik71/linux-manPages/pdftohtml.md

        pdftohtml [options] <PDF-file> [<HTML-file> <XML-file>]

 DESCRIPTION
        This manual page documents briefly the pdftohtml command.
 This manual page was written for the Debian GNU/Linux distribution because the original program does not have a manual page.

        pdftohtml is a program that converts PDF documents into HTML.
-It gen‐ erates its output in the current working directory.
+It generates its output in the current working directory.

 OPTIONS
        A summary of options are included below.